France steps up security at public venues, plans new counter-terrorism body

 Paris police chief Michel Delpuech said he had ordered a stepped-up police presence around theatres particularly at the start and end of events.

-Speaking at the British Embassy, Macron said he would chair a "defense cabinet" of senior ministers on Wednesday to work on setting up a task force against Islamic State.
+Speaking at the British Embassy, Macron said he would chair a "defence cabinet" of senior ministers on Wednesday to work on setting up a task force against Islamic State.

 Altogether more than 230 people have been killed in France in attacks by Islamist militants in the past two years.

-Centrist Macron, elected on May 7, promised during the campaign to create a permanent staff of officials, attached to the president's office, to centralize information on security and counter-terrorism.
+Centrist Macron, elected on May 7, promised during the campaign to create a permanent staff of officials, attached to the president's office, to centralise information on security and counter-terrorism.

 Wednesday's meeting will also work on increasing coordination between intelligence services and further strengthening security measures, Macron said, calling for stronger European cooperation to fight terrorism.